The Fallible Ideas Discussion Group Guidelines

 - Use a relevant subject line.
 If you change the topic or discuss a tangent, change the subject line to match.
 So people can track these changes, indicate them like this example: "Morality (was: Philosophy of Science)"

 - An email's main text should stand on its own and make sense even if a reader did not see the subject line.
-Because subject lines don't get quoted to reply to and sometimes change.
+Subject lines aren't quoted for replying to and sometime change.

 - Don't hesitate to reply to old topics, reply in someone else's thread, start a tangential discussion about any topic, make a new topic, or reply to questions that were directed to someone else.

 - It's an unmoderated group.
 That means you need to regulate your own posting.
 If you're angry, take a break.
 The group is for intelligent discussion, not fighting.
 Keep hostility out of your posts.

 - The best way to maintain a good group atmosphere is to focus your attention on the best posts.
 Try to reply more to the most interesting ideas, instead of the ones you think are stupid.

-- Reading the discussions for a month before posting is recommended in order to learn what to expect – especially in terms of post formatting and criticism.
+- Reading the discussions for a week before posting is recommended in order to learn what to expect – especially in terms of post formatting and criticism.

-- Initiation of force is prohibited.
+- Initiation of force is prohibited (e.g. doxing).
 Misquotes are also unacceptable.